Dragon Ball Super: Super Hero: Distribution

-The film is distributed in Japan by Toei Company.
+The film is distributed in Japan by Toei.
 20th Century Studios (formerly 20th Century Fox) had no involvement in the distribution of this film as a result of their Japanese division being absorbed into that of Disney's on September 1, 2020 following the latter's acquisition of the former, making this film the first to be released by Toei independently since Dragon Ball: The Path to Power (1996).

-Crunchyroll is distributing the film outside Japan with Sony Pictures Entertainment (through Sony Pictures Releasing International), except in North America, where they released it on their own.
+Crunchyroll distributed the film outside Japan with Sony Pictures Entertainment (through Sony Pictures Releasing International).
 It was released in theaters worldwide in August and September 2022.
-This is the first Dragon Ball film to be distributed under the Crunchyroll brand after Sony Pictures acquired Crunchyroll in 2021 and merged it with Funimation in 2022.
+This was the first Dragon Ball film to be distributed under the Crunchyroll brand after Sony Pictures acquired Crunchyroll in 2021 and merged it with Funimation in 2022.

 Home media

-Dragon Ball Super: Super Hero will be release on Blu-ray and DVD on March 14, 2023.
-The film will feature an English-language dub and original Japanese-language with English subtitles.
+Dragon Ball Super: Super Hero was released on Blu-ray and DVD on March 14, 2023.
+The film features an English-language dub and original Japanese-language with English subtitles.

+Crunchyroll also announced that the movie would become available for worldwide streaming on its service on July 12, 2023, with subtitles available in 11 languages and 9 languages with dubs.